caleb542/caleb542.github.io/index.md

 I am working on becoming a full-stack developer, although I do spend a most of my time in templates, styles and html.
 I enjoy new experiences, this is one of my newer projects.
 The github experience is also new for me.

-Jekyl is ok, so far.
+Jekyll is o.k. so far.